kewde/node-bitcoin/Readme.md

 ## Install and run daemon

-You need to have you shadowcoind daemon running, please for the sake of security do this on the same machine on which the code will be runing.
+You MUST have the shadowcoind daemon running, else your NodeJS app will return a connection error.
+Please for the sake of security do this on the same machine that the code will be running on.
 You can start the shadowcash daemon with the following command:
 `shadowcoind -daemon`

 A **daemon** is a process that runs in the background after you've started it.